Tyler Breeze: Breezango (2016–2021)

 In early 2021, Breezango participated in Dusty Rhodes Tag Team Classic, but were defeated by The Undisputed Era (Adam Cole and Roderick Strong) in the first round.
 On the June 15 episode of NXT, they defeated Imperium in what would be their final match in WWE.
 On June 25, 2021, Breeze, along with Fandango, was released from his WWE contracts.

-Backstage roles (2022–present)
+Backstage roles (2022–2026)

 In October 2022, Breeze revealed that he worked as a guest coach at the WWE Performance Center.
 He also re-joined Xavier Woods' UpUpDownDown YouTube channel in which he was made the co-host, a role that allowed him to stay under contract with WWE and did not prevent him from taking outside indie bookings.
 In early 2025, Breeze began working as a writer for NXT.
 On the September 9 episode of NXT, Breeze made his surprise television appearance on NXT and challenged NXT North American Champion Ethan Page for the title at NXT Homecoming.
+On September 1, 2026, Clement announced on X that he was no longer under contract with WWE, ending his second tenure with the company.